Additional research programs and resources supported by the Alpha-1 Foundation:

 The Alpha-1 Coded Testing (ACT) Study

 The goal of the ACT Study is to provide free, confidential testing and facilitate research on genetic testing.
 The test is administered through a research study which evaluates perceived risks and benefits of genetic testing.
 Anyone can ask to be tested.
 The ACT Study provides a way for family members of Alphas and others at risk to learn their Alpha-1 genotype.
 Enrollment in the study may end at any time.
-The ACT Study is directed by Charlie Strange, MD, at the Medical University of South Carolina.

 There are Clinical Resource Centers throughout North America that specialize in patient care and education for those with Alpha-1.
 Some centers treat lung disease and others liver disease.
 The centers have other resources for Alphas such as support groups, transplant centers and pulmonary rehabilitation.
 Contact the center nearest you for information.
 See Clinical Resource Centers.